hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   *French: Charriage <br>German: Geschiebtransport*

-Boussinesq
+Boussinesq approximation
   The Boussinesq approximation of the {term}`Continuity equation` assumes that density variations can be neglected except for the gravity term (i.e., in the vertical momentum equations).
-In addition, the Boussinesq approximation assumes that a fluid is incompressible and that wave motion is inviscid {cite:p}`spiegel1960`.
+In addition, the Boussinesq approximation assumes that a fluid is incompressible and that wave motion is inviscid {cite:p}`boussinesq_essai_1877,spiegel1960`.
+Caution: not to be confused with the {term}`Boussinesq hypothesis`.

+  *French: approximation de Boussinesq<br>German: Boussinesq-Approximation*

+Boussinesq hypothesis
+  The Boussinesq hypothesis states that the turbulent stresses are related to the mean velocity gradients in a similar way as the viscous stresses are related to the total velocity gradients {cite:p}`glegg_chapter_2017`.
+In practice, the Boussinesq hypothesis corresponds to the assumption that the momentum transfer caused by turbulent eddies can be modeled with an eddy viscosity, which is important, for example, for turbulence terminations (e.g., in {term}`RANS` models) {cite:p}`boussinesq_essai_1877,schmitt_boussinesq_2007`.
+Caution: not to be confused with the {term}`Boussinesq approximation`.

+  *French: hypothèse de Boussinesq<br>German: Näherung von Boussinesq*

 Braiding
   A braiding river morphology refers to anabranched channel networks with high {term}`bedload <Bedload>` supply, mostly located in moderately steep mid-land to mountain rivers {cite:p}`leopold_river_1957, rosgen_classification_1994`.